Lily1797/Medicago_truncatula/README.md

 ```
 awk '$3 >= 3' Ks_calculated.txt > Ks_final.txt
 ```
-Scripts for douwnstream analysis of calculated Ks values:
+Scripts for downstream analysis of calculated Ks values:
 - *addTAGKs.py*: script for adding a new column to the  *Ks_final.txt* file to distinguish between TAG and non-TAG pairs.
 - *Ks_stat.py*: script for statistical test of Ks value distribution and visualization.